Luca-Raccagni/MATLAB-final-assignment/README.md

 Final assignment for the course of Introduction to Computer Programming (MATLAB), with professor Scott Fairhall Lawrence.
 It is a program designed to teach kids spelling and writing in english.

 # What the code does
-It substantialy consists of a home screen where the user can decide which of the three exercises to practice (with the option to practice previous mistakes as well) and a part that keeps track of the accuracy across the different trials of the exercises and stores the data in a table.
+It substantialy consists of a home screen where the user can decide which of the three exercises to practice (with the option to practice previous mistakes as well) and a part that keeps track of the results and accuracy across different trials of the exercises and stores the data in a table.

 # Requirements
 Tested on MATLAB Version 25.2 (R2025b), Psychtoolbox Version 3.0.19.